dzuk-mutant/blockchain/readme.md

 Sexualised depictions of minors.

-While 'Lolicon' actually refers to a particular subset of illustrated child porn, westerners tend to use it to mean any illustrated child pornography, and I'm gonna use it that way because it's a really convenient label for a tag.
+While 'Lolicon' proper refers to a particular subset of illustrated child porn.
+Westerners on the internet often use it to generally mean **illustrated sexualised imagery involving what appear to be minors**, and I'm gonna use it that way because it's a really convenient label for a tag.

 ### privacy

-This instance compromises it's users' own privacy in some way, like by adding Google Analytics to track their behaviour.
+This instance compromises *it's own users' privacy* (not others in the fediverse) in some way, like by adding Google Analytics to track their behaviour.

 ### spam